 - Measurement (this activity secretly works on capacity – how to fill a container and how much it can hold)

 What I love most about this activity is how long we can play with it.
-I’ll keep the cotton balls and the snowman together in a bag or tray and my daughter will most likely play with it for months to come.
-It’s an easy DIY toy to leave out and let her play with continuously.
+Keep the cotton balls and the snowman together in a bag or tray, and set them out as another “toy” option for your child.
+It’s an easy DIY toy to leave out and let kids play with continuously.

 Feed the Snowman is perfect winter toddler activity.